Welcome to the Potton Neighbourhood Plan website.

 We hope that you will support us in writing the Potton Parish Neighbourhood Plan in order to secure Potton’s future.

-The Potton Neighbourhood Plan – we are almost there
+The Potton Neighbourhood Plan – the next step is a referendum

 After three years of hard work, Potton Town Council have now submitted their Neighbourhood Plan to Central Bedfordshire Council (CBC).

 As the Local Planning Authority, CBC undertook a publication period of the Neighbourhood Plan to provide an opportunity for all parties to comment on the submitted proposals before the plan goes ahead to Examination.
 The consultation started on Thursday 14th February and ran for a 6 week period, closing at 5pm on Friday 29th March.

 An Independent Examiner, Andrew Ashcroft, has been appointed by CBC and he has carried out a thorough examination of our Neighbourhood Plan, and his report is located in the Neighbourhood Plan section of the website.